Drakelow Power Station: Construction

 By the 1940s, the estate was no longer owned by the Gresley family, but by Sir Clifford Gothard.
 The sale of the land was agreed for a three-stage development of electricity generation on the site.
 Planning permission for the construction of the station was granted in March 1950.
 The £23 million project was considered a great technological advancement in its day.
 Rapid progress was being made with the development of larger boilers and generator units.
 Drakelow A Power Station was commissioned in 1955 and had 2 × 60 MW and 2 × 62 MW English Electric turbo-alternators giving a total capacity of 240 megawatts (MW).
-By the time of its opening, work had already started on its larger 480 MW sister, Drakelow B Power Station.
-It used four 120 MW C.A.
-Parsons units and was commissioned between 1959 and 1960.
+Each turbine was fed from a Internal Combustion Ltd 515,000 lb/hr 1500 lb/sq inch boiler using pulverised fuel firing and six stages feed heating.
 Both the A and B stations were brick built.
-The A station had two chimneys each at 360 ft high.
-B station also had two chimneys (slightly taller) at 400 ft high.
-They were cooled by four cooling towers each 300 ft high.
+The A station had two chimneys each at 360 ft high initially with two cooling towers each 300 ft high.
+By the time of its opening, work had already started on its larger 480 MW sister Drakelow B.